Know Before You Go:

 For those SHAFRites planning to visit the National Archives, please keep the following in mind (especially during SHAFR conference time):

-1. It is always best to consult reference staff about three weeks before arrival at the National Archives.
+1. It is always best to consult reference staff at least three-four weeks before arrival at the National Archives.
+The more complex your inquiry, the sooner you should make contact.
 Note that having only a Department of State "Lot" number is not sufficient to identify records.
 Making contact ahead of time is especially necessary if you are interested in:

 - more recent records (1960s and later);